Necromunda: Reception

+In Issue 91 of the French games magazine Casus Belli, Croc noted, "Necromunda is a great success, allowing several players to have a fantastic time, and — quite rare for Games Workshop, it's worth noting — without spending exorbitant amounts of money."
+Croc concluded, "The characters' experience and the variety of scenarios allow for very diverse confrontations, and there's always something unexpected happening.
+Perhaps not as accessible as Blood Bowl, but Necromunda has plenty to offer."

+In the Summer 2022 issue of Irregular, Jason Hubbard reviewed the box of plastic miniatures titled "Hive Scum" that Games Workshop sold as an accessory to this game.
+Hubbard was pleased with the workmanship, commenting, "As usual for Games Workshop these are well sculpted ...
+The great thing about this is that it will work for a number of games besides Necromunda.

 Video games

 Necromunda: Underhive Wars is a tactical role-playing game with the player controlling a gang of up to 5 members.
 It launched for PC, Xbox One and the PlayStation 4 on 7 September 2020.

 Necromunda: Hired Gun is a first-person shooter set on Necromunda.
 It released on 31 May 2021 for PS4, PS5, Xbox One, Xbox Series, and PC Windows.

 Necromunda: Gang Skirmish is a strategy game.
 It was released in 2021 for iOS and Android devices by Legendary Games.